marko-cs/mooc-sec-project-I/README.md

 ```
 python manage.py runserver
 ```
 By default the application can be accessed using URL 127.0.0.1:8000/flawsapp/.
-There is two users created with credentials as in the above example.
+There are two users created with credentials as in the above example.

 # Flaws